 Use Action Words

 Select action words which imply change to start out your phrases like increased, reduced, enhanced, expanded, eliminated, added, compressed, minimized, pruned, lessened, shrunk, downsized, augmented, grew, elevated, enlarged, diminished or shortened.
-Here's a list of action words to get your started.
+(Need more examples?
+Here's a list of action words to get you started.)

 How to Quantify the Change

 Quantify the change by selecting a figure to represent the change that you have helped to generate.
 For example:

 - Shortened wait time for new customers by 20%